cyndimustapha/Project-1-LitHive/README.md

 https://github.com/cyndimustapha

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+The content of this ite is licensec under the MIT license Copyright (c) 2018.